 Where to watch Dorohedoro: Netflix

 Read up on why Dorohedoro is one of the best horror manga!

 2. Akudama Drive

 If you think Akudama Drive is just another action anime, you'd be wrong, because once you get past the surface level of the first few episodes, you realize it's something much more deep and profound.
 Every year there's an anime that completely surprises me; This year that's Akudama Drive.
-If you are someone who dropped the series early on I implore you to give it another shot, because there's a tonal shift that occurs halfway throughout the season that makes it one of this year's absolute best.
+If you are someone who dropped the series early on I implore you to give it another shot, because there's a tonal shift that occurs halfway throughout the season that makes it one of the best anime of 2020.
 It's emotional, visually-striking, and it leaves a lasting impression.

 In the beginning, you get the impression that Akudama Drive is this wild, action-packed series.
 That's not to say it isn't, but it is much, much more than people are giving it credit for.
 It surprises you time and time again as it evolves into something completely different than you once thought it was.
 Over the course of the season, Akudama Drive delivers episodes that pull from all sorts of genres in the industry from sci-fi to thriller to horror and it nods to cult classics, like The Shining, Reservoir Dogs, and War Games.

 Each episode is named after a movie that the creators are inspired by and the scenes within them include easter eggs that are fun to discover.
 Akudama Drive is an interesting combination of influences and they all come together to create a familiar yet completely new experience.
 But while the series takes note from others, it's completely unique and stands on its own.
 There's something nostalgic about it, but also something very fresh and modern as well.
 At first, I was worried the series would get lost along the way because of this, but the story never loses focus and it not only works, but excels.